 Purpose and Programs

-With generous support of outside donors, alumni, and the Provost, the Office of Sponsored Projects & Research offers a limited number of summer undergraduate research fellowships on a competitive basis.
+With generous support of outside donors, alumni, and the Provost, the Center for Creative Inquiry offers a limited number of summer undergraduate research fellowships on a competitive basis.

 These fellowships allow talented students to spend a portion of their summer conducting research or carrying out a creative project that makes an original contribution to their chosen discipline, extending learning beyond the academic year.

 Projects emanating from all disciplines are eligible, as well as interdisciplinary projects.
-Each fellowship offers $4,000-$5,000 (taxable income) to the successful student applicant.
+Each fellowship offers $4,000 (taxable income) to the successful student applicant.
 In addition, each faculty mentor of the successful student applicant will receive $750.